TsuyoshiUshio/DevOpsHackathon/GettingStarted.md

 ### 1.1.
 Architecture

 You will use [PartsUnlimitedMRP](https://github.com/Microsoft/PartsUnlimitedMRP) application.
 It includes WebServer and API Server.
 You are going to create a build server and production server.
 These are Linux(Ubuntu) servers.
-This application is written by Java / Javascript.
+This application is a Java / Javascript application.

 ![PartsUnlimitedMRP architecture](<media/PartsUnlimitedMRP-Overview.jpg>)